-The monastery of Panagia Kera Kavallaras operated as a dependency of Dionysiou Monastery at Athos in the 15th century and was dedicated to the Virgin Mary.
+The monastery of Panagia Kera Kavallara operated as a dependency of Dionysiou Monastery at Mount Athos in the 15th century and was dedicated to the Theotokos (Virgin Mary).
 The temple of the ruined monastery is well maintained, but has undergone many alterations.
 The location oversees the plains of Malevizi and Heraklion.

-The monastery was destroyed probably during the Cretan War (War of the Turks against the Venetians in order to conquer Crete before 1669), but it could have operated until 1821.
-During the German occupation the rebel group of Anthony Grigorakis (called Satan) by Krousonas gathered here.
+The monastery was destroyed probably during the Cretan War, i.e. the war of the Turks against the Venetians in order to conquer Crete before 1669, but it could have operated until 1821.
+During the German occupation the rebel group of Antonios Grigorakis (called Satan) near Krousonas gathered here.